jenkinsci/azure-vm-agents-plugin/README.md

 12. Select built-in image or use advanced image configurations.
   * When using built-in image, you can select Windows Server 2016 or Ubuntu 16.04 with some pre-installed tools.
   * When using advanced image configurations.
 Choose between two possible alternatives:
-    * use a custom user image (provide image URL and os type - note, your custom image has to be available into the same storage account in which you are going to create agent nodes);
+    * Use a custom user image (provide image URL and os type - note, your custom image has to be available into the same storage account in which you are going to create agent nodes);
-    * give an image reference (provide image reference by publisher, offer, sku and version).
+    * Give an image reference (provide image reference by publisher, offer, sku and version).
 13. For the launch method, select SSH or JNLP.
   * Linux agents can be launched only using SSH.
   * Windows agents can be launched using SSH or JNLP.
 For Windows agents, if the launch method is SSH then